 Basic Payment Scheme information

-In order to claim under the Basic Payment Scheme for 2017 an application must be submitted by the 15th May of the scheme year.
-Some of the main rules in respect to this new scheme are summarised below:
+In order to claim under the Basic Payment Scheme an application must be submitted by the 15th May of the scheme year.
+Some of the main rules in respect to this scheme are summarised below:

 Land ‘at your disposal’

-To apply for BPS you must have at least 5 hectares of eligible land ‘at your disposal’ on 15th May 2017.
+To apply for BPS you must have at least 5 hectares of eligible land ‘at your disposal’ on 15th May of the current scheme year.
 If inspected you may need to provide evidence that that the land is ‘at your disposal’, e.g. a written tenancy agreement.
 For more information click here.

 The land must be eligible for the whole of the calendar year.